RubixML/Credit/README.md

     ->apply(new ZScaleStandardizer());
 ```

 We'll need to set some of the data aside so that it can be used for testing.
-The reason we set the data aside rather than training the learner on all the data is because we want to be able to test the learner on samples it has never seen before.
+The reason we separate the data rather than training the learner on all of the data is because we want to be able to test the learner on samples it has never seen before.
 The `stratifiedSplit()` method on the Dataset object fairly splits the data into two subsets by a user-specified ratio.
 For this example, we'll use 80% of the data for training and hold out 20% for testing that we'll do later.

 ```php
 [$training, $testing] = $dataset->stratifiedSplit(0.8);